JaredTMurray/surfs_up/README.md

 ## Deliverable 1: Summary Statistics for June
  The variable month_june was used to store the June value in the dataframe.
+Several errors occur

--  A KeyError Traceback (most recent call last)
+-  NameError Traceback (most recent call last)
+-  Attribute Error

 File ~\anaconda3\lib\site-packages\sqlalchemy\util\_collections.py:186, in Properties.__getattr__(self, key)
     185 try: